All Episodes

 When we've done these trips, we've traveled, it really has always just felt like we're pushing a boulder uphill.

-And he did, and and and and that's how many people felt.
+And that's how many people felt.

-It was Charlie, with all the reasons in the world to say to you with all due respect, I have I have very little time, thank you and have a nice day.
+It was Charlie, with all the reasons in the world to say to you, with all due respect, I have very little time.

 He wouldn't do that.

-He would say, Where do you need me?
+He would say, where do you need me?

-Last year at Turning Point on stage, we had Charlie Kirk on, but only for I believe it was like the first hour or so.
+Last year at Turning Point on stage, we had Charlie Kirk on, but only for, I believe it was like the first hour or so.

-We were told Charlie was very, very busy, he was having very important meetings, and everything was very stressful for him, trying to run this event.
+He's having very important meetings and everything was very stressful for him trying to run this event.

 Excuse me.

-And we said, Okay, no problem.
+And we said, okay, no problem.

 We understand.